Truist Bank Review 2023

 Truist One Money Market Account

 One Money Market technically operates on a tiered APY system, but unfortunately, each tier currently offers the same disappointing 0.01% rate.
-This means that you you won’t earn a better rate for depositing more in your account.
+This means you won’t earn a better rate for depositing more in your account.

 Certificates of Deposit (CDs)

-Truist CDs are offered in terms ranging from 7 to 60 months, but unfortunately, you aren’t able to open one online.
-If you want to open a CD with Truist, you’ll have to pop into your nearest branch to get started.
+Truist CDs are available in terms ranging from 7 to 60 months, but unfortunately, you can’t open one online, which is one of the downsides we want to bring to your attention in our Truist Bank reviews.

 Truist Bank Features